helmholtz-analytics/heat/contributing.md

 git checkout -b features/123-boolean-operators
 ```

-* Commit locally as you progress (`git add` and `git commit`) Use a properly formatted commit message, write tests that fail before your change and pass afterward, run all the tests locally and in parallel for different process counts (`mpirun -np <PROCESSES>`).
+* Commit locally as you progress (`git add` and `git commit`).
+Use a properly formatted commit message, write tests that fail before your change and pass afterward, run all the tests locally and in parallel for different process counts (`mpirun -np <PROCESSES>`).
 Be sure to document any changed behavior in docstrings, keeping to HeAT's [docstring standard](https://github.com/helmholtz-analytics/heat/blob/504-docstring-formatting/doc/source/documentation_howto.rst).

 #### Publishing your Contributions

+* Before publishing your changes, you might want to rebase to the main branch and tidy up your list of commits, keeping only the most relevant ones and "fixing up" the others.
+This is done with interactive rebase or `git rebase -i`.
+Here's an excellent [tutorial](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).
+This should only be done **before** pushing anything to the remote repository!

 * Push your changes back to your fork on GitHub: